 If you’re looking for the perfect spot to hook an adventure of a lifetime, your search is over.
-The northern Wisconsin communities of Minocqua, Woodruff, Arbor Vitae and Lake Tomahawk—and the 2,300 bodies of fresh water surrounding them—offer everything from family fun to fill-the frying-pan fishing.
+The northern Wisconsin communities of Minocqua, Woodruff, and Arbor Vitae—and the 2,300 bodies of fresh water surrounding them—offer everything from family fun to fill-the frying-pan fishing.

 The Minocqua Chain of Lakes, recently named one of the Midwest’s top bass fisheries, is a superb spot to wet a line for not only bass, but also walleye, musky, pike, crappies, bluegills and yellow perch.